K-Phoen/rulerz/doc/cookbooks/doctrine_orm.md

 var_dump($rulerz->filter($playersQueryBuilder, $rule));
 ```

-This time, RulerZ is smart enough to understant that `g` might be a joined
+This time, RulerZ is smart enough to understand that `g` might be a joined
 entity and that it should not try to join it itself.

 ## That was it!